Fiscal Services accepts payments for the following:

 Since the implementation of credit card payments on ASAP, UTSA's cost of providing this service has grown to over $500,000 annually.
 As authorized by Section 54.5011 of the Texas Education Code, students currently incur the credit or debit card convenience fees.

-American Express®, Discover® or MasterCard® credit card payments are only accepted online via ASAP or by phone.
-A convenience fee of 2.0% will be assessed at the time of the transaction.
+American Express®, Discover®, Visa®, or MasterCard® credit card payments are only accepted online via ASAP.
+A convenience fee of 2.25% will be assessed at the time of the transaction.

 NOTE: Credit card payments are not accepted at any Fiscal Services office for student payments.

-The following credit cards are accepted by campus auxiliary services:
+The following credit cards are accepted by Campus Services:

 Tuition & Fee loans are due 90 days from the date of application or on the last day of the semester, whichever comes first.
 The loans accrue interest at 5% annually.